Raba, Jenin: British Mandate era

 In the 1945 statistics the population of Raba (including Khirbat Umm Sirhan) was 870 Muslims while the total land area was 25,642 dunams, according to an official land and population survey.
 Of this, 870 dunams were allocated for plantations and irrigable land, 5,833 for cereals, while 21 dunams were classified as built-up areas.

 Jordanian era

 In the wake of the 1948 Arab–Israeli War and the 1949 Armistice Agreements, Raba came under Jordanian rule.

 The Jordanian census of 1961 found 1,143 inhabitants.

 post-1967

 After the Six-Day War in 1967, Raba has been under Israeli occupation.

-Ruins
+Archaeology

 The SWP visited in 1872 and noted: "There are ruins on every side of the modern village.
 On the north-east is a small ruined tower with two courses of masonry standing; the south-west angle only remains.